Writing SQL Queries

 Test in Queries

-In addition to the standard WHERE clause, Clickhouse also supports PREWHERE.
-This is an optimization to apply filtering more efficiently.
-The effect is that, at first only the columns necessary for executing the filtering expression are read.
+In addition to the standard WHERE clause, Clickhouse also supports the PREWHERE clause.
+This optimization allows for more efficient filtering by initially reading only the columns necessary for executing the filtering expression.

-In case FINAL keyword is not used, WHERE is automatically transformed into PREWHERE.
-In case FINAL keyword is used, WHERE is not automatically transformed into PREWHERE.
-Such transformation in the latter case can lead to different results in case columns that are not part of the primary key are used in the filtering.
+When the FINAL keyword is not used, the WHERE clause is automatically transformed into a PREWHERE clause.
+However, when the FINAL keyword is used, the WHERE clause does not automatically transform into a PREWHERE clause.
+This transformation in the latter case can lead to different results if columns that are not part of the primary key are used in the filtering.

 • dt - A DateTime field storing the corresponding date and time.

-• metric_id - An UInt64 unique identifier for metric.
-The data for that id is stored in the metric_metadata table.
+• metric_id - An UInt64 unique identifier for a metric.
+The data for that ID is stored in the metric_metadata table.

 • value - A Float column holding the metric's value for the given asset/metric pair.